 In today's world of instant gratification many seem to think that they are entitled to all.
 The decision to become a Marine Corps officer is one that life should make for you and you should not strive to become one just because you want to be one.

 👉A four year college degree simply means you are academically eligible to try to become an officer and it does not mean you are cut out to be an officer.
 Not everyone is a leader and not everyone can become one.
 Our personality dictates who we are and not our levels of education.
-Honesty about oneself is the key here.
+Honesty about oneself is crucial here.
+In many cases those with Marine Corps officer potential will stick out during the high school years and it's not hard to see the difference between those who can serve as officers and those who are a better fit for the enlisted side.

 👉Whether you are leading your Marines into battle or are in charge of your work office, a Marine Corps officer has a responsibility that not all of us can handle or want to handle.
 It is important that you clearly understand that the role of an officer is 100 percent different than that of an enlisted Marine.
-Do not make the mistake of thinking that when you enlist, you have the option of becoming an officer or enlisted.
+Do not make the mistake of thinking that when you enlist, you have the option of becoming an officer or enlisted as if both roles are more or less the same.
 It is important you figure out where you naturally fit into and to not force yourself into a position you have no business being in.

 👉Examine who you are: And make your decision only after you have been completely honest with yourself.
-Never assume that a college degree equals leadership abilities and never assume that you are so flexible that you can become both enlisted and officer.
-There are reasons the majority of people become enlisted which is why it is rare that someone can do both with great effect.
+Again, never assume that a college degree equals leadership abilities and never assume that you are so flexible that you can become both enlisted and officer.
+There are reasons the majority of people become enlisted which is why it is not common that someone can do both with great effect.
 The facts of life are that if you fit into one role, then you most likely will not fit into the other.
 This same concept applies to life.
 Not everyone can just apply to a job and expect to be the one in charge.
 Those who lead and assume the most responsibility are those who are clearly separated from the masses because of natural talent in most cases.
-Self-evaluation is the key to determining where you best fit into.
+Self-evaluation is the key to determining where you best fit into and just be honest with yourself.

 👉A college degree is a powerful weapon in life: But on the battlefield being book smart can get Marines killed.
-And in the office it can lead to micro management and just overall bad leadership skills that will have your unit with mixed thoughts about their leader.
+And in the office it can lead to micro management and just overall bad leadership skills that will leave the unit with mixed thoughts about their leader.
 “All brains and no common sense equals no concept of reality.”
-Officers are not better than enlisted, they simply have a very difficult mission which is nothing like the mission of the enlisted Marine.
-If you want to be an officer because you get paid more or do not work as hard physically, or live in better quarters, then I suggest to you to seek employment elsewhere.
+I say again, officers are not better than enlisted, they simply have a very difficult mission which is nothing like the mission of the enlisted Marine.
+If you want to be an officer because you get paid more or do not work as hard physically, or live in better quarters/housing, then I suggest to you to seek employment elsewhere.

 👉If you have the idea of enlisting first to become an officer, then stop and think about everything that must happen for this to come true: